 This procedure involves first creating a thin flap of the cornea with an instrument called the microkeratome.
 Followed by the lifting of the flap and laser treatment to reshape the cornea.
 The flap is then repositioned in its original place.
 Improvement in vision is noted right from the next day.

-The beam profile of Wave light laser has been wave front optimized, hence it removes lesser amount of corneal tissue when compared to other laser machines, thus making the treatment more safer for your eyes.
-Wavefront optimization also ensures that you do not experience any .
+The beam profile of Wave light laser has been wavefront-optimized, hence it removes a lesser amount of corneal tissue when compared to other laser machines, thus making the treatment safer for your eyes.
+Wavefront optimization also ensures that you do not experience any.

-Both PRK and LASIK procedures are absolutely painless and are performed as outpatient procedure using topical anesthetic eye drops.
+Both PRK and LASIK procedures are absolutely painless and are performed as an outpatient procedure using topical anaesthetic eye drops.
 The entire procedure lasts for only 10 -15 minutes and you will be awake during the entire procedure.
-During the treatment you are required to look at a fixation light while the laser is performed and you will also hear the noise of the laser machine during the treatment.
+During the treatment, you are required to look at a fixation light while the laser is performed and you will also hear the noise of the laser machine during the treatment.
 The actual laser treatment only lasts for 15 to 45 seconds.
-Following the treatment you can return home immediately.
-However you should make arrangements for a friend or relative to take you home after the procedure.
+Following the treatment, you can return home immediately.
+However, you should make arrangements for a friend or relative to take you home after the procedure.